 Often these problems are mild and don't really interrupt your daily life.
 It's pretty rare to have severe thinking problems.
 They affect about 5% to 10% of people with MS.

-Signs of Impaired Thinking
+Signs of Impaired Thinking in MS

 Struggle to find the right words to say